renatoleme/TEpci_Coq/README.md

 | Checkpoint : Z -> tree -> checkpoint.
 ```

 A checkpoint is a record of some tree equipped with a index ($i$).
-This index indicates the location of the respective special $\beta$ node in the tree.
+This record is a capture of the moment where the rule was applied and the index indicates the location of the respective special $\beta$ node in the tree.
 The trivial checkpoint is the initial tree with $i=0$.

 ### State